The Dark Side of Medicine: What Causes Physician Burnout?

 The medical system as a whole may be affected by physician burnout.

 There may be a need for more skilled doctors if doctors are overworked and stressed out to the point where they quit their employment or the medical field entirely.
 This issue can therefore result in increased wait times, restricted access to care, and a general deterioration in healthcare quality.
+These symptoms can lead to a broader problem, the physician shortage.

 Physician burnout is an issue since it impacts the individual doctor and the healthcare system.
 We can promote the well-being of doctors and enhance the standard of care for patients by comprehending the factors that lead to burnout and taking action to prevent and address it.